zenml-io/zenml-projects/customer-satisfaction/README.md

 In the deployment pipeline ZenML's Model Control Plane is used for logging attaching the evaluation metrics as metadata to the trained model.

-Here is what this looks like in the ZenML Cloud Dashboard.
+Here is what this looks like in the ZenML Pro Dashboard.

 ![training_pipeline](_assets/ModelControlPlane.png)